leeleelee3264/my-hugo-tech-blog/content/post/2022-12-26-kasa-concurrency-seminar.md

 +++
-title = "Seminar by LeeLee - Handling Concurrent Request in Django" date = "2022-12-26" description = "2022-11-30 사내에서 진행한 세미나 - Handling Concurrent Request in Django를 다룬다." tags = ["Project"]
+title = "[Seminar] Handling concurrency in Django" date = "2022-12-26" description = "Seminar for handling concurrent request in Django in Kasa 2022-11-30.
+Keys of handling concurrent request are 1) using queue, 2) using Django ORM, 3) using Redis.
+Especially in 2), Django ORM support select_or_update with @transaction.atomic." tags = ["Project"]
 +++